mattogodoy/rockfm-monitor/README.md

 I have a theory that I want to prove: RockFM Madrid (101.7 FM) plays the same songs over and over, specially Bon Jovi, which they seem to be in love with.

-This is a simple Python program that connects to the **radio.es** API, gets the latest played songs and stores them in a CSV file for later analysis.
+This is a simple Python program that connects to the same API used by the oficial online radio, gets the song being played and stores it in a CSV file for later analysis.

-## Variables

-All of the parameters are currently hardcoded, but these are the most important:

 - The results are stored in a file called **history.csv**
-- The results of the 10 last songs played by the radio are stored in a file called **old_history.txt**.
-This allows the program to be closed and restarted without adding repeated songs to the history file.
 - The CSV format of the history file is [artist, song name, date(dd/mm/yyyy), time(hh:mm:ss)]
-- New songs are checked every 20 minutes
+- New songs are checked every 20 seconds (just as in the official online radio page)

 ## Used modules